Visit the famous monuments & memorials in Hardin County

 Shiloh Park is home to something even older than the site of a Civil War battlefield.
 Hundreds of years ago, a riverside community of Mississippi Mound Builders lived in Shiloh, leaving behind impressive reminders of their lives there.
 Visitors can learn about this ancient community along the 1.3-mile loop trail that winds around the remaining platform mounds.
 For a more in-depth interpretation, be sure to visit the Tennessee River Museum located in Savannah.

 Discover the unique history of the Tennessee River Valley at the Tennessee River Museum, located in Savannah.
 With exhibits ranging from paleontology to the Civil War, the museum offers a wide range of educational and interactive displays perfect for all ages as well as a gift shop stocked with one-of-a-kind books, toys, and other items.
-The museum provides an in-depth look at the Mississippi Mound Builder community which previously inhabited the Shiloh area and is home to the famous Shiloh Effigy Pipe.
+The museum provides an in-depth look at the Mississippi Mound Builder community which previously inhabited the Shiloh area.

 Starting with the famous Cherry Mansion, Savannah’s Historic District features 42 unique homes and buildings offering a peak into the history of this riverside city.
 The 2-mile self-guided tour allows you to learn more about the now privately-owned homes as well several other points of interest downtown including the Savannah Theater, Savannah Cemetery, and recently rejuvenated Main Street.